36 Making decisions

 In the previous chapter we associated utilities to consequences, that is, pairs \((\mathsfit{\color[RGB]{204,187,68}D}\mathbin{\mkern-0.5mu,\mkern-0.5mu}{\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}y})\) of decisions and outcomes.
 We can also associate utilities to the decisions alone – and these are used to determine the optimal decision.

-The expected utility of a decision \(\mathsfit{\color[RGB]{204,187,68}D}\) is calculated as a weighted average over all possible outcomes, the weighs being the outcomes’ probabilities:
+The expected utility of a decision \(\mathsfit{\color[RGB]{204,187,68}D}\) in a basic decision problem is calculated as a weighted average over all possible outcomes, the weighs being the outcomes’ probabilities:

 \[\mathrm{U}(\mathsfit{\color[RGB]{204,187,68}D}\nonscript\:\vert\nonscript\:\mathopen{}\mathsfit{I}) = \sum_{\color[RGB]{238,102,119}y} \mathrm{U}(\mathsfit{\color[RGB]{204,187,68}D}\mathbin{\mkern-0.5mu,\mkern-0.5mu}{\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}y} \nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) \cdot \mathrm{P}({\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}y} \nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{\color[RGB]{204,187,68}D}\mathbin{\mkern-0.5mu,\mkern-0.5mu}{\color[RGB]{34,136,51}X\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}x} \mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{\color[RGB]{34,136,51}data}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}) \]